 - B. All bargaining unit employees covered by this Agreement shall be assigned to a pay grade/level and paid an hourly wage in accordance with Appendix A (classification titles and grades/levels) and Appendix B hourly wage-rate schedule). - C. The University is responsible for classifying positions and shall continue the formal classification program in effect prior to execution of this Agreement and pursuant to Article 8 (C), Job Classifications.
-Assignment to a pay grade/level shall continue to be the result of a formal classification or re-classification action. - D. Effective November 7, 2021, one percent (1%) will be added to each of the 12 steps in Appendix B, HOURLY WAGE-RATE SCHEDULE.
-Effective November 7, 2016, all bargaining unit employees will receive a lump sum of \$750.
-Additionally, full time employees who are enrolled in the university's medical plans will receive a \$625 lump sum for medical transition.
-Part time bargaining unit members and full time bargaining unit members who waive participation in the Group Medical insurance (per Article15) will not receive the medical transition lump sum. - E. Effective November 7, 2017, bargaining unit employees will receive a one-step progression which will increase their hourly rate in their pertinent pay grade/level.
-Employees who are already at the maximum step (step 12) shall receive a lump sum of two-percent (2%) of their annual base pay, paid over the 26 pay periods.
-Effective November 7, 2021, an additional two percent (2%) will be added to step 12 only in Appendix B, HOURLY WAGE-RATE SCHEDULE. - F. Effective November 7, 201821, bargaining unit employees will receive advance one-step in Appendix B, HOURLY WAGE-RATE SCHEDULE.progression which will increase their hourly rate in their pertinent pay grade/level.
-Employees who are already at the maximum step (step 12) shall receive a one-time lump sum of two-percent (2%) of their annual base pay, paid over the 26 pay periods. - G. Pay increases will be effective at the beginning of the first full pay period in November. - F.H.
-The CWA and the University will engage in "wage only" negotiations prior to November 2022 for potential wage increases during the last year of this agreement. - G.I.
-Newly hired employees shall be placed, upon hire, at the designated new hire rate (Step 1).
-Upon successful completion of the employee's 180 calendar day probationary period, s/he shall be advanced to Step 2 as depicted on Appendix B.

-- H.J.
-New employees who can verify previous actual or related experience to the satisfaction of the University may be paid a rate, at hiring, commensurate with the value of such experience to the University's operations.
-The University will not place a new employee at a higher wage step than a current employee within the same classification who has the same or greater experience. - FK.
-If an employee receives a change in classification which would result in a different pay grade/level, the employee will be placed in the appropriate pay grade/level at the appropriate step.
+Assignment to a pay grade/level shall continue to be the result of a formal classification or re-classification action. - D. Effective November 7, 2021, one percent (1%) will be added to each of the 12 steps in Appendix B, HOURLY WAGE-RATE SCHEDULE. - E. Effective November 7, 2021, an additional two percent (2%) will be added to step 12 only in Appendix B, HOURLY WAGE-RATE SCHEDULE. - F. Effective November 7, 2021, bargaining unit employees will advance one-step in Appendix B, HOURLY WAGE-RATE SCHEDULE. - G. Pay increases will be effective at the beginning of the first full pay period in November. - H. The CWA and the University will engage in "wage only" negotiations prior to November 2022 for potential wage increases during the last year of this agreement. - I. Newly hired employees shall be placed, upon hire, at the designated new hire rate (Step 1).
+Upon successful completion of the employee's 180 calendar day probationary period, s/he shall be advanced to Step 2 as depicted on Appendix B. - J. New employees who can verify previous actual or related experience to the satisfaction of the University may be paid a rate, at hiring, commensurate with the value of such experience to the University's operations.
+The University will not place a new employee at a higher wage step than a current employee within the same classification who has the same or greater experience. - K. If an employee receives a change in classification which would result in a different pay grade/level, the employee will be placed in the appropriate pay grade/level at the appropriate step.
 In the event an employee moves to a higher grade/level, the appropriate step will be the step which is at least five-percent (5%) higher than the employee's current hourly rate.
 If an employee moves to a lower grade/level, the appropriate step will be the closest step that gives the employee the same or lower hourly rate.
-A wage adjustment resulting from a position having been reclassified to a lower classification will be effective thirty (30) days after the reclassification. - L. Mentors -Bargaining Unit members who volunteer, qualified through training, approved by the Director of Human Resources, and are assigned to be a mentor shall receive an additional \$.50 per hour for the duration of the mentoring assignment.
+A wage adjustment resulting from a position having been reclassified to a lower classification will be effective thirty (30) days after the reclassification. - L. Mentors-Bargaining Unit members who volunteer, qualified through training, approved by the Director of Human Resources, and are assigned to be a mentor shall receive an additional \$.50 per hour for the duration of the mentoring assignment. - M. Shift Differential-Bargaining Unit employees working second or third shift (starting at or after 2 p.m. and before 5 a.m.) shall receive a shift differential of \$.50 / hour.